yonkahlon/Zenject/README.md

 There are two ways to do this.

 1. **Prefabs within the scene**.
 After attaching your MonoInstaller to a gameobject in your scene, you can then create a prefab out of it.
 This is nice because it allows you to share any configuration that you've done in the inspector on the MonoInstaller across scenes (and also have per-scene overrides if you want).
-After adding it in your scene you can then drag and drop it on to the SceneCompositionRoot property in the Unity inspector
+After adding it in your scene you can then drag and drop it on to the SceneContext property in the Unity inspector

 2. **Prefabs within Resources folder**.
 You can also call `Container.Install` just as we did with `BarInstaller` above for `MonoInstallers`.
 However, unlike with installers of type `Installer`, Zenject cannot simply create a new instance and then install that, because the `MonoInstaller` could have inspector settings on it.
 To address this, when `Container.Install` is called with a `MonoInstaller`, Zenject will follow a naming convention to find the prefab for the `MonoInstaller` using Unity's `Resources` folder.
 For example: